awsdocs/amazon-lumberyard-user-guide/doc_source/network-replicas-binding.md

 1. Implement the `AzFramework::NetBindable` interfaces:

    ```
-   // Called during network binding on the master.
+   // Called during network binding on the primary.
 Implementations should create and return a new binding.
    virtual GridMate::ReplicaChunkPtr GetNetworkBinding() = 0;

    // Called during network binding on proxies.